Cookies are used to enable this website to function correctly. They also allow us to make improvements, by measuring how you use our site.

 It might be easy to think that just because someone is at home, it means they don't need as much assistance.
 But modern homes and living styles often aren't designed with limited mobility in mind, which can make even relaxing activities such as just watching the TV or going to bed exhausting.
 Fortunately, many nifty inventions make life easier in ways you might not have thought possible.

 To begin with, there's a whole array of cushions, pillows, and support units specifically designed to provide comfort and support for people with limited mobility.
-Usually made from memory foam, these cushions are first off incredibly comfortable, while also improving blood circulation, relieving pain and pressure, and offering support for the spine and legs.
+Usually made from memory foam, these cushions are incredibly comfortable, improving blood circulation, relieving pain and pressure, and offering support for the spine and legs.
 Some units are designed with an adjustable height; these are especially great for people who are bed bound but still want freedom of movement to sit up and eat, watch the telly, and converse with loved ones.

 You might also find perching stools in the home of someone with limited mobility; these are tall, slightly angled chairs that allow whoever uses them to comfortably perch (hence the name) in a half-sitting-half-standing position.
-These, again, are great for people who want or need to move around a bit more, or need to keep standing to help improve their conditions, but find it brings pain after too long.
+These, again, are great for people who want or need to move around a bit more or need to keep standing to help improve their conditions but find it brings pain after too long.

 This is just an introduction into the most common types of mobility aids.
 There's a whole load out there, some more general support and some with more specific functions.
 Whatever they're made to do in practice, all mobility aids are designed primarily to offer a greater sense of independence and freedom to those who need them.